Meaning of International Trade

-(4) Standard of Living
+(4) Standard of living

-Difference Between Domestic and International Trade
+Difference between Domestic and International Trade

-|Nationality of Buyers and Sellers||Under this person of one nation work in their respective domestic market.||Under this person from different nations works in the international market.|
+|Nationality of buyers and sellers||Under this, people of one nation work in their respective domestic market.||Under this, people from different nations work in the international market.|

-|Nationality of Other Stakeholders||Stakeholders like suppliers, producers, employees, Middleman, etc. are of the same nation.||Stakeholders like suppliers, producers, employees, Middleman, etc., are of different nations|
+|Nationality of other stakeholders||Stakeholders like suppliers, producers, employees, middlemen, etc., are of the same nation.||Stakeholders like suppliers, producers, employees, middlemen, etc., are of different nations.|

-|Mobility of Factors of Production||Factors of production like capital and labour are mobile across one nation.||Factors of production like capital and labour are mobile across the different nation.|
+|Mobility of factors of production||Factors of production like capital and labour are mobile across one nation.||Factors of production like capital and labour are mobile across the different nations.|

-|Heterogeneous Customers||Usually, customers are homogeneous in the domestic market||Customers are not homogeneous in the international market due to a different religion, caste, language, etc.|
+|Heterogeneous customers||Usually, customers are homogeneous in the domestic market.||Customers are not homogeneous in the international market due to different religion, caste, language, etc.|

-|Risks||Under this one nation is subject to the political risk of its respective nation.||This may be a barrier to international trade as different nations have different political risks.|
+|Risks||Under this, a nation is subjected to the political risks within the nation.||This may be a barrier to international trade as different nations have different political risks.|

-|Policies||These are subject to different policies and regulations, laws of a single nation.||These are subject to different policies and regulations, laws of multiple nations.|
+|Policies||It is subjected to different policies and regulations, and laws of a single nation.||It is subjected to different policies and regulations, and laws of multiple nations.|